ChrisTian206/ML_NationalCrimeVict/README.md

 asked many students on whether they have been bullied along with many other questions.
 Data is provided to us pre-processed and cleansed.
 There are 4947 observations and 204 attributes with the last attribute being the class attribute, o_bullied.
-The goal for is project is to train multiple machine learnign models that does binary classification, that is to predict is a student is bullied or not.
+The goal for is project is to train multiple machine learnign models that does binary classification, that is to predict is a student is o_bullied or not.

 ## Pre-processing
 Training a model with 4947 x 204 dataframe can be very expensive.
 Therefore, using pre-processing methods is neccessary.
 Here are the 2 pre-processing methods that I consider: